Ecwid/ecwid-api-docs/includes/_jsapi.md

 // "$12.99"
 ```

 Converts the given currency value to a human-readable string according to the store settings.
+It accepts both string and integer as arguments.

 ## Ecwid.getAppPublicConfig